WeirdKittyZ/ClancyGroup/_posts/2024-06-03-Refinement.md

   - general -> tick refine unit cell -> Calculate -> Refine -> untick
 - refine the first phase
   - repeat steps in the single phase refinement

+## Refine Prefered Orientation:
+  - PhaseName -> Data -> Enter Orientation and Tick "March-Dollase Ratio"
+  - Under the same tab, can also refine grainsize, this shows up as peak widening

 ## Guide to GSAS-II plot window
 - click **house button** -> reset to the original view
 - click **four-way arrow** -> drag the plot in all direction -> unclick if you don’t need it